Glossary of terms - Common terms

 A formal outcome of an assessment and validation process which is obtained when a competent body determines that an individual has achieved learning outcomes to given standards.

-Under some Actions of Erasmus+ (notably mobility Actions) the receiving organisation is the participating organisation receiving one or more participants and organising one or more activities of an Erasmus+ project.
+A participating organisation receiving participants and organising activities of an Erasmus+ project.

 An institution providing general, vocational or technical education, at any level from pre-school to upper secondary education, including early childhood education and care.
 To verify eligibility under the field of ‘school education’, please consult the definition of eligible schools in each country on the website of the relevant National Agency.